coleman399/DillonColeman_PortfolioWebsite_Backend/README.md

 [LinkedIn](https://www.linkedin.com/in/dillonthedev/)

 ## License
-Mention if the project is licensed.
+This project is licensed under the terms of the MIT license.

 ## Acknowledgments
 - Thank you for your time.
 Happy Coding! <3